Wandalen/wTools/module/move/unilang/readme.md

 - Use batch processing for multiple commands
 - Implement proper error handling and recovery

+## Documentation

+### Core Documentation
+- **[CLI Definition Approaches](docs/cli_definition_approaches.md)** - Comprehensive guide to all 21 ways to define CLI commands (YAML, JSON, Rust DSL, macros, etc.) with implementation status, performance comparisons, and use case recommendations
+- **[Optimization Guide](docs/optimization_guide.md)** - Performance optimization strategies and benchmark data

+### Examples and Learning
+See the `examples/` directory for comprehensive demonstrations of compile-time and runtime patterns.

 ## Contributing

 See [CONTRIBUTING.md](https://github.com/Wandalen/wTools/blob/master/CONTRIBUTING.md) for development guidelines.